I have a confession to make. I love to eat good food.

 And so, I switched my focus from making as much money as possible from my investments… to building as much safe income as I could from my investments.

-I made my focus safety first.
+I made safety my first focus.

 I moved the bulk of my money into real estate, index funds, and closed-end income funds.
 And I started using options-based income strategies.

 At the same time, I eliminated all of my consumer debt.
 My mentors taught me to never use debt to acquire a depreciating asset.
-They said it creates negative amortization – in which you get poorer with each payment instead of richer.
+They said it creates negative amortization – in which you get poorer with each debt payment instead of richer.

 They told me to fund investments… not cars, boats, and vacation homes.